ghuntley/workshops/nixos-workshop/README.md

 * ☑️ A handy checklist that guarantees successful outcomes.
 * 📚 Additional reading material.
 * ⏭️️ Recap of the current module and what to expect in the next module

+## Thanks

+* Parts of this workshop incorporates work from [A Gentle Introduction to the Nix Family](https://ebzzry.io/en/nix/) and [Nix by example](https://jameshfisher.com/2014/09/28/nix-by-example/).

 ## Contributing